 Your rights under FERPA

 You should submit to the Registrar written requests that identify the record(s) you wish to inspect.
 The University official will make arrangements for access and notify you of the time and place where the records may be inspected.
-If the records are not maintained by the University official to whom the request was submitted, he or she will advise you of the correct official to whom the request should be addressed.
+If the records are not maintained by the University official to whom the request was submitted, he or

 You may ask the University to amend a record that you believe is inaccurate or misleading.
 You should write the Registrar, clearly identify the part of the record you want changed, and specify why it is inaccurate or misleading.
 If the University decides not to amend the record as requested by you, the University will notify you of the decision and advise you of your right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedure will be provided to you when notified of the right to a hearing.